Ph-uad/Design/README.md

 # Design
-A resturant wensite for ordering and reservations
+A resturant website for ordering and reservations